 VC EGY: 27 – 16 - (merging 27 and 28) The need for education that builds ICT skills to respond to the specific human and market needs and ICT-skilled and -knowledgeable teachers and learners on all educational levels to ensure genuine lifelong learning opportunities for all, with national educational programs.
 In addition to promoting innovative approaches for distance education and for open education resource (OER) content and applications.

-27-Education that reaches out to all members of society, that provides genuine lifelong learning opportunities for all, with national educational programmes which build ICT skills to respond to the specific human and market needs and ICT savvy teachers and learners on all educational levels, empowered to use technologies for sustainable development and building inclusive Information and Knowledge Society (ies).
+27-Education that reaches out to all members of society, that provides genuine lifelong learning opportunities for all, with national educational programmes which build ICT skills to respond to the specific human and market needs and ICT-skilled and -knowledgeable teachers and learners on all educational levels, empowered to use technologies for sustainable development and building inclusive Information Society

-ICANN, Civil Society: Education that reaches out to all members of society, that provides genuine lifelong learning opportunities for all, with national educational programmes which build ICT skills to respond to the specific human and market needs and ICT-skilled and -knowledgeable teachers and learners on all educational levels, empowered to use technologies for sustainable development and building inclusive Information Society
+ICANN, Civil Society: That Education that reaches out to all members of society, that provides genuine lifelong learning opportunities for all, with national educational programmes which build ICT skills to respond to the specific human and market needs and ICT-skilled and -knowledgeable teachers and learners on all educational levels, empowered to use technologies for sustainable development and building inclusive Information Society

 Promotion of and empowerment through innovative approaches for distance education and for open education resource (OER) content and applications.